 Some of these types of guitars are very interesting and they vary based on their design, sound produced, and playing techniques.
 There are certainly a number of different types of guitars out there.

 This is the most common type, the one we picture in our head when someone mentions the word guitar.
 It is present in almost every genre of popular music and even though there are some variations regarding shape, all of them are characterized by steel strings and the same group of tonewoods that are used.

 All acoustic guitars work in the same way.
 Once one of the strings is plucked, the string vibration goes through the bridge to the top, side, and back wood of the body, and then resonates through the air inside the body, making the sound.

-Acoustic guitars are usually made from tonewoods like spruce, mahogany, ebony, etc. Of course, each material impacts the sound in a unique way but, generally, acoustic guitars are characterized by bright and precise tone, especially in higher frequencies.
+Acoustic guitars are usually made from tonewoods like spruce, mahogany, ebony, etc. Of course, each material uniquely impacts the sound but, generally, acoustic guitars are characterized by bright and precise tone, especially in higher frequencies.

 There are different types of acoustic guitars, regarding body shape.
 Some of the most common are dreadnought, double-O, grand auditorium, etc.